 With an increasing interest in sustainability and environmental conservation and growing fear from environmental pollution and its threats to human health, more and more consumers in Hong Kong become willing to pay a price premium to purchase greener, more sustainable products.
 This led to an increasing availability of allegedly green products with eco-claims and eco-labels from all over the world being sold in Hong Kong.
 Yet often it is hard for the consumer to tell which promises are true and the products worth their money.

-Students will facilitate the research process including literature review on product certification and product declaration, conducting market research and data collection& analysis.
+Students will facilitate the research process including literature review on product certification and product declaration, survey development, market research and data analysis.

-Enhance students analytic skills and critic thinking ability.
+Enhance students analytical skills and critical thinking ability.
 Provide students with hands on research experiences.
-Expand knowledge in the field of product certification, consumer behaviour, and sustainable consumption.
+Expand knowledge in the field of product sustainability, consumer behaviour, and sustainable consumption.